 Most flipping shows emphasize quick turnarounds, but in reality, the process can take months.
 According to Patrick Hurst, whose building company was contracted for an episode of DIY Network's House Crashers, the time frames are incredibly rushed.

 He claims that in shows with fast turnaround times viewers may only see three workers on camera, but there are actually thirty working frantically onsite.
 "Oftentimes contractors are working around the clock, which is not common practice," he says.

 In the real world of flipping, there are four stages at which you'll likely invest a large amount of time into the property.
-The buyer must shop for and purchase the house, which can take months.
-They then have to renovate it, have necessary inspections completed, and finally sell the house, another potentially lengthy process, especially if the flipper is selling it themselves.
+First, the buyer must shop for and purchase the house, which can take months.
+Second, they have to renovate the entire property and complete all fo the necessary inspections.
+Third, they have to sell the house, another potentially lengthy process, especially if the flipper is selling it themselves.
 Flipping a house can become a full-time job and can take so much longer to complete than flipping shows portray.

 There Isn't Always A Happy Ending, And You Can Potentially Lose Everything

-Possibly the most frightening aspect of each episode is that in every house flipping show, the renovation has a happy ending.
-Although there are a few exceptions, the majority of house flipping stories close with the flippers making a profit and happily moving on to the next project.
+The most frightening aspect of each house flipping show is that the renovation has a happy ending.
+Although there are a few exceptions, the majority of house flipping stories on television close with the flippers making a profit and happily moving on to the next project.

 In reality, many new investors throw all of their savings into flipping a house thinking that they'll make fast money only to lose it all.
 Flipping houses requires a lot of knowledge and commitment, and if you don't start from the right place things may not go as planned.